Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 ### The new design from the ARM template perspective

-The main Bicep deployment would compile to the following ARM template following this paragraph.
+The main Bicep deployment would compile to the ARM template following this paragraph.
 Only REP relevant data is shown.
 The new "extensionConfigs" deployment property will be similar in style to how deployment parameters and type definitions are defined in deployment templates.
 Configuration object property values can be literal values such as strings, booleans, and objects.
 Values can also be directives, such as to fetch a value from an ARM resource API.
 A directive